-During the year, the Town's debt decreased \$189,133 as it repaid principal on general obligation debt and capital lease financing in the General Fund.
-Annual requirements to amortize all long-term debt and related interest and other information relative to the Town's debt can be found in the notes to the financial statements.
+During the year, the Town's debt decreased \$167,480 as it repaid principal on general obligation debt and lease and subscription financing in the General Fund.
+Annual requirements to amortize all long-term debt and related interest and other information relative to the Town's debt can be found in Note 7 to the financial statements.